 Adjuvant nivolumab in resected lung cancers (ANVIL): A randomized phase III study of nivolumab after surgical resection and adjuvant chemotherapy in NSCLC

 - Registered to study #A151216 prior to randomization

 - Baseline chest CT performed within one month (30 days) of randomization

 - Completed any prior adjuvant chemotherapy/RT two or more weeks (six or more weeks for mitomycin/ nitrosoureas) prior to randomization and be adequately recovered

 - Squamous and non-squamous patients whose tumors are EGFR and ALK wild-type

-- Arm I (nivolumab): Patients receive nivolumab (IV over 30 minutes on day one).
-Course repeats every two weeks for up to one year in the absence of disease progression or unacceptable toxicity
+- Arm I (nivolumab): Patients to receive nivolumab.
+Course to repeat every four weeks for up to one year in the absence of disease progression or unacceptable toxicity.

 - Arm II (observation): Patients are followed serially with imaging